 Meanwhile, the U of I team reports that computer analyses of the way plant leaves intercept sunlight have revealed other ways to improve photosynthesis.
 Many plants intercept too much light in their topmost leaves and too little in lower leaves.
 A team led by the University of Illinois’ Donald Ort aims to make plants upper leaves lighter, allowing more sunlight to penetrate to the light-starved lower leaves.

 The next step is to create an in silico plant to simulate the interactions among biological scales.
 While many hurdles remain for the project, Long says the work should be undertaken now.
 In the Cell paper, Long and his team argue that improving photosynthetic efficiency offers the best hope of increasing crop yields enough to feed a planet expected to have 9.5 billion people on it by 2050.

-Since 1013, Long has lead RIPE (Realizing Improved Photosynthetic Efficiency for Increased Productive Potential of Food Crops), a $25-million project supported by the Bill and Melinda Gates Foundation to guide improvement of crop photosynthetic efficiency of key food crops, including rice and cassava.
+Since 1013, Long has led RIPE (Realizing Improved Photosynthetic Efficiency for Increased Productive Potential of Food Crops), a $25-million project supported by the Bill & Melinda Gates Foundation to guide improvement of crop photosynthetic efficiency of key food crops, including rice and cassava.

 For more on the paper, please read the University of Illinois press release Report: Photosynthetic Hack is Needed to Feed World by 2050.
 And for more on Long, and his work to optimize photosynthetic efficiency, listen to this interview on the People Behind the Science podcast.